 Group financing is centrally managed through Klöckner & Co SE.
 Centralized financing makes it easier to implement a uniform finance policy and limit financing risk and strengthens our negotiating position with banks and other lenders.

 Our financial strategy is focused on the provision of a solid debt capacity and an optimized liquidity at favorable conditions.
 For the funding of our operational business we are using a mix of credit facilities covering the financial needs in our segments and relevant currencies.

-Financing for the Group is provided on a very flexible and diversified basis using a portfolio of various funding instruments, including a convertible bond issue, a syndicated loan, an asset-based lending facility, ABS programs and bilateral loan agreements.
+Financing for the Group is provided on a very flexible and diversified basis using a portfolio of various funding instruments, including a convertible bond issue, a syndicated loan, an asset-based lending facility (USA), an ABS program (Europe) and bilateral loan agreements.

 The European ABS program is provided by four international banks.
 It was installed in 2005 and amended and extended from time to time.
 Any trade receivables sold in connection with this program are shown on our consolidated balance sheet under IFRS.

-Our US facilities are provided by a syndicate of US banks.
-Any drawings under these facilities are secured by the US borrowing base.
-Any receivables sold or inventories pledged under both facilities are recognized on our balance sheet under IFRS.
+Our US facility is provided by a syndicate of North American banks.
+Any drawings under the facility are secured by the US borrowing base.
+The receivables and inventories pledged under the facility are recognized on our balance sheet under IFRS.

 Our portfolio of funding instruments is enhanced by bilateral bank facilities.
 The major portion of our bilateral facilities is allocated in Switzerland and is used for general corporate purposes in local currency.

 The Klöckner & Co Group is contractual party in lease agreements accounted in accordance with IFRS 16.
 The new standard provides a single lessee accounting model whereby leases are recognized in the lessee's balance sheet (right-of-use-asset and lease liability).